thycotic/cm-docs/install/win-install.md

 [priority]: # (110)
 # Windows Installation

+>**Note**: On Windows systems when you are upgrading to Connection Manager 1.3.0 only, do not follow the in product update option.
+Instead uninstall your current version of Connection Manager (make sure to backup/export your local connections first), then install the new 1.3.0 version of Connection Manager.
+This is only a one-time issue when upgrading from previous Connection Manager versions to the release 1.3.0 version.

 1. Download the [Windows Installer File (MSI)](https://downloads.cm.thycotic.com/Thycotic.ConnectionManager.WindowsInstaller.msi) for Connection Manager.
 1. Double-click the MSI file to start the install process.